DmitryBNT/LightHexEditor/README.md

 * Description

 This application is necessary as a utility when working with various files.
 There are situations when you need to get Hex code of the program or any file.
-For "such" cases, you need this program, which allows you to get the Hex code of any file to view it and / or save it in a file.
+For "such" cases, you need this program, which allows you to get the Hex code of any file to view it and/or save it in a file.

 * Interface